 I’m Interested.
 What Happens Now?

 The first step is knowing if dental implants are right for you.
 To determine if you’re eligible for implants, we will examine your mouth and give you a diagnosis.
-Then, we will develop your treatment plan, which will help us decide how many implants are needed, where to place them, and the best method to use.
+If implants are an option for you, we will develop your treatment plan, which will help us decide how many implants are needed, where to place them, and the best method to use.

-Once it’s healed, we can attach the false tooth, bridge work, or restored crown to the post.
-With your false teeth in place, it will be up to you to keep good oral hygiene and the recommended dental visits.
+Once your jawbone has healed, we can attach the replacement teeth to the post.
+With your new teeth in place, it will be up to you to keep with good oral hygiene and regular dental visits.